movement therapist using schema therapy and embodiment techniques

 CURIOUS, TURQUOISE, SAND, GOAT, DESERT, BLUE SKY, SEARCHER…

 At the age of 13 I said to a dear fried that I wanted to learn to dance, and her mum answered: ¨María you just have birds in your head.”
-One year time took me to gather the courage to enroll in the weekly classes of the neighbourhood club.
+One year time took me to gather the courage to enroll in the weekly classes of the neighborhood club.
 Ever since then movement and being in contact with my body has given me confidence and courage to fight forward in difficult moments of my life.

 Around the age of 21, after having started a career in Communication, a distressful life situation made me change path and dedicate myself to share the benefits of dance and movement with people around me.
-Since then I have deepened my knowledge in different disciplines: dance movement therapy, yoga, neuroscience, Gestalt, flamenco, Mindfulness, improvisation, Diafreo, 5 rhythms, Art therapy, Bioenergetics, Schema therapy… anything related to therapy, body and creativity.
+Since then I have deepened my knowledge in different disciplines: dance movement therapy, yoga, Neuroscience, flamenco dance, Schema Therapy, Mindfulness, Contact Improvisation, 5 rhythms, Art therapy… anything related to therapy, body and creativity.

-Also since the age of 19 I have volunteered, with very diverse and vulnerable populations, orphan children, teenagers from difficult backgrounds, migrants and refugees, sexually abused girls and sufferers of domestic violence.
+Moreover, since the age of 19, I have volunteered, with very diverse and vulnerable populations, orphan children, teenagers from difficult backgrounds, migrants and refugees, sexually abused girls and sufferers of domestic violence.